-It is a week meant to honor teachers for their hard work, and how they truly love and care for all of our kids.
+It is a week meant to honor teachers for their hard work over the school year and how they truly love and care for all of our kids with small gifts.
 In my opinion, pampering our teachers five days out of the year isn’t enough, but it’s a start.

-When asked this question, my teacher friends usually say that they want their kids to be safe, healthy, happy, read to, and for mom and dad to support their learning at home.
+When asked what teachers want as a gift, my teacher friends usually say that great teachers want their kids to be safe, healthy, happy, read to, and for mom and dad to support the kids’ learning at home.
 They also quickly follow those sentiments with “wine” as a favorite gift choice, haha!

-Room parents and class volunteers can ask the teacher to set up an Amazon wish list of some of their favorite things or books they want to read and parents can purchase from there.
+Room parents and class volunteers can ask the teacher to set up an Amazon wish list of some of their favorite things, school supplies or books they want to read and parents can purchase from there.
 Even some of the big name stores are getting in on the fun, like Target’s teacher discount!